Interactions

 InteractionResult

-InteractionResult is a sealed interface that respresents the result of some interaction between an item or an empty hand and some object (e.g. entities, blocks, etc.).
+InteractionResult is a sealed interface that represents the result of some interaction between an item or an empty hand and some object (e.g. entities, blocks, etc.).
 The interface is broken into four records, where there are six potential default states.

-First there is InteractionResult.Success, which indicates that the operation should be considered sucessful, ending the pipeline.
+First there is InteractionResult.Success, which indicates that the operation should be considered successful, ending the pipeline.
 A successful state has two parameters: the SwingSource, which indicates whether the entity should swing on the respective logical side; and the InteractionResult.ItemContext, which holds whether the interaction was caused by a held item, and what the held item transformed into after use.
 The swing source is determined by one of the default states: InteractionResult#SUCCESS for client swing, InteractionResult#SUCCESS_SERVER for server swing, and InteractionResult#CONSUME for no swing.
 The item context is set via Success#heldItemTransformedTo if the ItemStack changed, or withoutItem if there wasn't an interaction between the held item and the object.
 The default sets there was an item interaction but no transformation.

 // In some method that returns an interaction result